cinnData/DataSci-Summer/[DS-12] HTML data in Python.md

 ## The method .find_all()

-The method `.find_all()` uses the same syntax as `.find()` but, instead of a single tag, it returns a list with all the tags that satisfy the specification:
+The method `.find_all()` uses the same syntax as `.find()` but, instead of a single element, it returns a list with all the elements that satisfy the specification:

 ```
 In [16]: soup.find_all('div')